pdtraver/DL_Final_Project/final_submission/Unet/README.md

 ## Dataset

-The CLEVR dataset should be organized in a specific directory structure.
+The dataset should be organized in a specific directory structure.
 For training, each subdirectory named `videoX` should contain images named `image_Y.png` and a single `mask.npy` file containing masks for all images in that directory.
 For inference, the structure is similar but focuses on generating and saving new masks based on the model's predictions.

 ## Model